oss-aspen/8Knot/docs/AUGUR_LOGIN.md

    - Ports 8050 (*Dash*) and 6379 (*Redis*) are assumed to be available.
 If this isn't possible, modifications to the docker-compose.yml file may be necessary.
    - Inter-pod name resolution is done with Docker network's DNS.

-2. Create an application in Augur front-end
+2. Create an application in Augur front-end (Admin)
-   - Navigate to your Augur instance's front-end by URL.
+   - Navigate to Augur instance's front-end by URL.
-   - Create an Augur account.
+   - Create an Admin-level Augur account.
-   - Create an application in your account to get an *app_id* and a *client_secret* to register your 8Knot instance with Augur.
+   - Create an application for Admin account to get an *app_id* and a *client_secret* to register your 8Knot instance with Augur.
 You can use the url [http://0.0.0.0:8050/] if you're developing locally.

-3. Prepare client environment
+3. Prepare client environment (Dev)
    - App will communicate w/ Augur front-end via HTTP and w/ its database Augur instance via direct connection.
      - The following environment variables will need to be available to the application at startup in an 'env.list' file at the same directory-level at 'app.py':
        - AUGUR_DATABASE=